RealDaniG/QFS/docs/DOC_AUDIT_SUMMARY_v17.md

 ## Conclusion

-The QFS documentation now reflects the **v17+ capability baseline** with zero version drift.
+The QFS documentation now hopefully fully reflects the **v17+ capability baseline** with zero version drift.
 All planning documents describing future work have been removed, core specifications use evergreen naming, and temporal language has been eliminated.

 **Priority Achieved:** Documentation now accurately represents the current implementation state, eliminating confusion for new contributors and auditors.

 **Next Steps:**

-1. Monitor for new version drift in PRs
+1. Monitor for any other version drift in PRs
 2. Implement automated CI check for temporal language
 3. Update CONTRIBUTING.md with evergreen documentation guidelines